Podcast: Play in new window | Download

-Self-experimentation is one of the cornerstones of the Paleo lifestyle, and here are 6 reasons to try a coconut-free experiment.
+Self-experimentation is one of the cornerstones of the Paleo/Ancestral lifestyle.
+Here are 6 reasons to try a coconut-free experiment.

 Should you avoid coconut oil if you’re underweight?